Cornelia Kapocs: International career

 Kapocs has represented Sweden at under-17, under-19 and under-23 international youth levels.

 On 8 October 2016, Kapocs scored her debut youth international goal for Sweden under-17s, an equaliser against Montenegro resulting in a 2–1 victory during 2017 U17 Championship qualification.

-For 2019 Under-19 Championship qualification, she scored a brace against Kazakhstan on 3 October 2018, followed by another brace against Sweden in the elite round of qualification on 9 April 2019.
+For 2019 Under-19 Championship qualification, she scored a brace against Kazakhstan on 3 October 2018, followed by another brace against Turkey in the elite round of qualification on 9 April 2019.

 From 2020 to 2024, Kapocs represented the Sweden under-23s, making 24 appearances and scoring four goals for the youth team.

+Personal life

+She is currently in a relationship with Swedish footballer, Emilia Larsson.